 The headwinds/tailwinds asymmetry refers to the way in which, as humans, when reflecting on our experiences, we tend to weigh our obstacles, challenges, and/or disadvantages more heavily than the positives.

 Very directly, actually.

 This cognitive bias comes into play when we get defensive.
-When you’re engaging in a conversation about equality and such, you might go on the attack, thinking: Why are all the obstacles I’ve faced being discounted right now?
+When you’re engaging in a conversation about privilege, you might go on the attack, thinking: Why are all the obstacles I’ve faced being discounted right now?

 This may result in you trying to exemplify how you’ve struggled and why your challenges have been so significant.

-We do this because we’re motivated to view ourselves in a positive light (i.e. having the perception that we’ve overcome a ton)—and placing more weight on obstacles than on what came easily to us, allows us to do so.
+We do this because we’re motivated to view ourselves in a positive light (i.e. having the perception that we’ve overcome a ton)—and placing more weight on obstacles than on achievements or advantages, allows us to do so.

 All that being said, you may be thinking, what now?

 Well, the fact that you took the time to perhaps identify your own privilege is a big step in itself.
 Plus, you’re now equipped with new knowledge—that is, fundamental reasons why you may avoid talking about privilege.

 - Everyone has different levels of privilege.

 - The amount of privilege you have can and will affect a student’s school experience.